-DCU student Beibhinn Parsons became the youngest capped player in Irish rugby at 16 – and five years later, she’s blazing a trail for Ireland at the World Rugby Sevens Series as one of the season’s top try-scorers.
-In this piece, she shares how DCU Sports is helping her balance Communications coursework with Olympic ambitions.
+DCU student Beibhinn Parsons became the youngest capped player in Irish rugby at 16 – and five years later, she’s qualified for the Olympics after blazing a trail for Ireland at the World Rugby Sevens Series.
+In the run up to that qualification, she shared how DCU Sports is helping her balance Communications coursework with Olympic ambitions.

 I come from a family that’s about 50:50 sporty and not at all interested in sport!
 My dad and eldest brother could talk about sport until the cows come home, but my mam and the other two aren’t sporty at all.
 When I was younger, I played mainly Gaelic football.
 I first got into rugby on an under 11s mixed team – though it wasn’t very mixed!
 I was pretty much the only girl, and I stuck out like a sore thumb, but we were a really good team.
 What I loved about rugby was that that I could just take the ball and run and beat people one-on-one.
 I was a back in GAA, so I was never a big point-scorer in that sport, but in rugby I could score tries and make a real impact for my team.